seL4/microkit/docs/manual.md

 ## Image format

-### ARM and RISC-V
+### ARM

+On ARM, the Microkit tool will produce either a raw binary that is intended to be loaded and jumped or an ELF.
+By default, the tool will produce a raw binary unless the format is specified using the `--image-type` argument.

-On ARM and RISC-V, the image produced by the Microkit tool is typically a raw binary that is intended to be loaded and jumped.
-There is a specified entry point of the image that is documented in the board-specific instructions in this manual, under [Board Support Packages](#bsps).
+For the raw binary format, there is a specified entry point of the image that is documented in the board-specific instructions in this manual, under [Board Support Packages](#bsps).
 If the image is not loaded at this address it should still work by relocating itself upon boot.